thephpleague/csv/docs/9.0/connections/filters.md

 <p class="message-warning">Each time your call <code>addStreamFilter</code> with the same argument the corresponding filter is registered again.</p>

-The `AbstractCsv::hasStreamFilter`: tells whether a stream filter is already attached to the connection.
+The `AbstractCsv::hasStreamFilter` method tells whether a specific stream filter is already attached to the connection.

 ~~~php
 <?php